Signs of Moisture in HVAC Ducts: Early Warning Signs Homeowners Should Watch For

 In some situations, moisture problems extend beyond what can be safely evaluated through visual observation alone.
 Professional inspection may be appropriate when:

-- Mold is suspected but not confirmed
+- Mold is suspected, but the source cannot be confirmed visually

 Professionals can assess internal duct conditions, insulation integrity, and airflow issues without requiring homeowners to open or dismantle duct systems themselves.